internet-com/micro-service-toolkit/test/README.md

 # Template For Business Logic:

-For the full example pplease have a look at [myMessageProcessor.js](https://github.com/ma-ha/micro-service-toolkit/blob/master/test/myMessageProcessor.js)
+For the full example please have a look at [myMessageProcessor.js](https://github.com/ma-ha/micro-service-toolkit/blob/master/test/myMessageProcessor.js)

 ```javascript
 var service = require('micro-service-toolkit')